jfcameron/jfc-smart_handles/README.md

 scoped wrappers for handle types found in OpenGL, OpenAL, LibClang.
 Associates a handle with a deleter, to be called when the wrapper falls out of scope.

-The smart_handles define move semantics and end of life behavior, simplifying writing objects around e.g vertex buffer handles, audio buffer handles.
+The smart_handles define move semantics, copy semantics and end of life behavior, simplifying writing objects around e.g vertex buffer handles, audio buffer handles.

 The types, their interface and interations are modeled after the stl smart pointers.